djc5627/CompendiumWeb/docs/Birds/Sea Bird/Seagull.md

 ---------------------------------------------------------------
 ## Notes
 Their actual name is "Gull" and Seagull is more of a nickname.
-At the beach a Seagull
+At the beach a Seagull broke into our bag and ripped open a pack of candied ginger.

 ---------------------------------------------------------------
 ## Sightings